npm/npm-profile/lib/README.md

 #### **Promise Rejection**

 An error object indicating what went wrong.

-It will have a `code` property set to the HTTP response code and a `headers` property with the HTTP headers in the response.
+The `headers` property will contain the HTTP headers of the response.

+If the action was denied because an OTP is required then `code` will be set to `otp`.

+If the action was denied because it came from an IP address that this action on this account isn't allowed from then the `code` will be set to `ipaddress`.

+Otherwise the code will be the HTTP response code.

 ### profile.removeToken(token|key, config) → Promise